Israeli telemedicine changes lives of Palestinian women in West Bank - I24NEWS

 Shortly before the start of the pandemic, Sheba's team put forward a project plan based on alarming data provided by the WHO, in particular on the lack of specialists in certain regions of the West Bank.
 The pandemic only rendered such a program all the more urgent.

-"Some have never seen a dentist at the age of 40 and know their bodies very little, because priority has never been given to raising women's awareness of medical issues," she laments.
+"Some have never seen a dentist at the age of 40 and know their bodies very little, because priority has never been given to raising women's awareness of medical issues," she noted.

 Furthermore, Ronit revealed that today, breast cancer is the leading cause of death among Palestinian women.
 "In 2022, women should no longer die from this cancer, because if caught in time, it can be treated very effectively."